For a tour of our active research areas, please click the images above.

 - Provide predictive connections between structure and function for highly flexible biomolecules, which are now agreed to be very common.

 The model systems we employ in our research are generally proteins or nucleic acids that function in regulating eukaryotic gene expression.
-We are particularly interested in the molecular mechanism of transcription control by intrinsically disordered proteins and in the influence of non-coding RNA on gene expression.
+We are particularly interested in the molecular mechanism of transcription control by intrinsically disordered proteins.
 Our research efforts span the range from basic science and methods development through research with potential biomedical applications.

-For a tour of our active research areas, please click the images above (coming soon).
-For a brief description of the techniques most commonly used in our laboratory, continue reading below.
+For a tour of techniques frequently used in our laboratory, please continue reading below.

 Unconventional NMR used routinely in our laboratory

 Research made possible by: Lloyd Jackman NMR Facility

 We do not take the same approach to biomolecular NMR spectroscopy as the majority of laboratories, because we are not focused on the cooperatively folded protein systems that conventional techniques were designed for.